 The Stritch Buddy Program creates opportunities for international students to form connections both on campus and in Milwaukee.

 The program pairs an international student with a domestic student.
 Local Buddies are available to answer any questions their International Buddies may have about Stritch, the English language or life in the United States.
 Local Buddies invite their International Buddies to participate in activities on and off campus.
-The program also hosts group activities, such as an upcoming hike on September 11.
+The program also hosts group activities.

 Keeley Madison, ELL specialist, was inspired through personal experience to create the program.

 As an international graduate student studying in Germany, she received guidance and peace of mind through the school’s buddy program.

 “I would have been lost without the buddy that was assigned to me,” said Madison.
 “Her help was invaluable as I was navigating an unfamiliar academic system.”

 When she arrived at Stritch in 2019, Madison immediately saw an opportunity to help students connect.